davs3275/sbs/med/collier.md

 appear in the character of your sex and age.
-Act like a Roman Emperor that loves his country, and be always in a readiness to quit the field at the first summons ; and ere you claim your discharge, manage your credit so, that you need neither swear yourself nor want a voucher.
-Let your air be cheerful ; depend not upon external supports, nor beg your tranquillity of another.
+Act like a Roman Emperor that loves his country, and be always in a readiness to quit the field at the first summons; and ere you claim your discharge, manage your credit so, that you need neither swear yourself nor want a voucher.
+Let your air be cheerful; depend not upon external supports, nor beg your tranquillity of another.
 And, in a word, never throw away your legs, to stand upon crutches.

 ---
-3.6 If, in the whole compass of human life, you find anything preferable to justice and truth ; to temperance and fortitude ; to a mind self-satisfied with its own rational conduct, and entirely resigned to fate—if, I say, you know anything better than this, turn to it with your whole soul, and enjoy it, accounting it the
+3.6 If, in the whole compass of human life, you find anything preferable to justice and truth; to temperance and fortitude; to a mind self-satisfied with its own rational conduct, and entirely resigned to fate—if, I say, you know anything better than this, turn to it with your whole soul, and enjoy it, accounting it the